Updated: Apr 15

-It could, but only if the aliens’ digestion systems required the same nine amino acids we need for digestion.
+It could, but only if the aliens’ digestion systems requires the same nine amino acids we need for digestion.
 Otherwise, their eating us would be like our eating wood or plastic.
-It would make them sick and they would go home in disgrace.
+It would make them sick and they would fail and go home in disgrace.
 All DNA on Earth, including that of people, animals, plants, and even bacteria, is composed of four chemical bases (adenine, guanine, cytosine, and thymine).
 What are the chances of life on other worlds having those same chemical components?
 If they don't, chances are they would not benefit from eating us.

 Likewise, there is the problem of molecular chirality: the right/left-handedness of molecules.
 Would creatures from other worlds have the same molecular chirality as ours?
 And what about respiratory alkalosis?
 That is what happens when one inhales the incorrect percentage of carbon dioxide.

 Then there is the problem with the sense of smell.
 We can smell things only when certain molecules in the air fit the shapes of specific receptors in our noses.
 What are the chances of extraterrestrials having smelling organs with receptors that match the smells on Earth?

-I know someone who's been a mortician for thirty-years.
-He's taught himself not to smell certain odors.
+I know someone who's been a mortician for thirty-five years.
+He told me that he's learned to not smell certain odors.
 The problem with this impressive achievement is it has ruined his sense of taste for many foods he would otherwise enjoy.
-This is because most odors (which also effect taste) are intertwined with the bad odors odors at his work.
-Blocking the ability to smell certain nasty human decaying odors hinders his ability to smell other pleasant odors.
+This is because many good odors (which effect taste) are intertwined with the bad odors odors at his work.
+Blocking the ability to smell certain decaying odors hinders his ability to smell other pleasant odors.